 - ANOVA technique measures the mean of the independent groups to provide researchers with the result of the hypothesis.
 In order to get accurate results, sample means, sample size and standard deviation from each individual group must be taken in to account.

 - It is possible to observe the mean individually for each of the three groups for comparison.
 However, this approach has limitations and may prove incorrect because these three comparisons don’t consider total data and thus may lead to type 1 error.
-R provides us the function to conduct the ANOVA analysis to examine variability among the independent groups of data.
+R provides us with the function to conduct the ANOVA analysis to examine variability among the independent groups of data.
 There are five stages of conducting the ANOVA analysis.
-In the first stage, data is arranged in csv format and the column is generated for each variable.
-One of the columns would be a dependent variable and remaining are the independent variable.
+In the first stage, data is arranged in csv format, and the column is generated for each variable.
+One of the columns would be a dependent variable, and the remaining is the independent variable.
 In the second stage, the data is read in R studio and named appropriately.
 In the third stage, a dataset is attached to individual variables and read by the memory.
 Finally, the ANOVA in R is defined and analyzed.
-In the below sections I’ve provided a couple of case study examples in which ANOVA techniques should be used.
+In the below sections, I’ve provided a couple of case study examples in which ANOVA techniques should be used.

 - Six insecticides were tested on 12 fields each, and the researchers counted the number of bugs that remained in each field.
-Now the farmers need to know if the insecticides make any difference, and if so, which one they best use.
+Now the farmers need to know if the insecticides make any difference and which one they best use.
 You answer this question by using the aov() function to perform an ANOVA.

 - One-way ANOVA got its name because of the availability of one way classified data.
 In a one-way ANOVA single dependent variable and one or more independent variables may be available.